sefgsefg/FL-on-kubeflow/README.md

     }
 )
 ```
-Make the server task and add the labal.
-To ensure the "label" and the "container_port" are match with service.
+Make the server task and add the label.
+Ensure that the 'label' and the 'container_port' match with the service.
 ```
 server_task=server_op()
 server_task.add_pod_label('app', 'http-service')